s311354/Louis/_posts/2022-04-09-Topological_Sort.md

     }
     return numCourse == 0;
 }</span></code></pre></div></details>
+The solution was inspired by [LeetCode Discuss][discuss1].
+The basic functions for caculating the all distinct solutions are as follows:
+- Iteral boys in a class to visit all of unmatched grils
+- DFS traversal and invite the adjacent girls in a class
+- If grid[i][j] == 1, then ith boy can invite the jth girl to the party
+- Recursively trying all possible pairs as we have to get maximum in result

 ### <a name="exercise2">Exercise 2 - Parallel Courses</a> ###
 There are N courses, labelled from 1 to N.